About

 Hi, I’m Tasha.

-When I’m not working, you can probably find me dancing Lindy Hop Swing!
-But if I’m not dancing, I’m doing something crafty or playing music.
-You might also find my nose caught between the pages of good book.
-I also escape to the mountains every chance I get to either take my pup for a hike, hit the road on my bike, or send it off a snowy cornice on skis.
+When I’m not working, you can probably find me skiing as often as is humanly possible, whether I’m at the resort or in the backcountry.
+In summer, I absolutely love paddle boarding on the lake or in some whitewater.
 In my opinion, the value of nature cannot be overstated.
+You might also find my nose caught between the pages of good book or hands tangled up in knitting, crochet, spinning my own yarn, or making art designs.
 My friends describe me as passionate, strong, and yet emotionally sensitive and able to cut through the BS of life.
-I also am a self-described feminist as I believe all peoples are entitled to be valued equally regardless of gender or race.
+I also am a feminist and humanist as I believe all peoples are entitled to be valued equally regardless of gender, race, or socioeconomic status.

 I value self-discovery as I believe we can only begin to heal when we have achieved understanding about why we are the way we are and how we became that way.